mikekeith52/LockNRoll/README.md

 # WELCOME TO LOCK N' ROLL PYTHON!
 *Disclaimer: as far as I am aware, Armor Games owns the Lock N' Roll intellectual property.
 I am not affiliated with this orgnization in any way.
 None of the code I developed is from the actual game's source code.
 The real game ([here](https://armorgames.com/play/4283/lock-n-roll#:~:text=Lock%20'n'%20Roll%20is%20an,according%20to%20number%20and%20color)) is much more fun and I'd encourage you to play it instead of this.*

+Check out the corresponding Towards Data Science article: [Reinforcement Learning Lock N' Roll](https://towardsdatascience.com/reinforcement-learning-lock-n-roll-eec6719dfe1)

 ## AI
-- An AI is being trained to master this game, see [AI.MD](https://github.com/mikekeith52/LockNRoll/blob/main/AI.MD) for an overview of that process
+- An AI is being trained to master this game, see [AI.MD](https://github.com/mikekeith52/LockNRoll/blob/main/AI.MD) or the aforementioned Towards Data Science article for an overview of that process
-- This readme is an overview of lock n' roll the game and how to play it using the Python application
+- This readme is an overview of Lock N' Roll the game and how to play it using the Python application

 ## Rules
 ![](https://i2.wp.com/cannedbanana.files.wordpress.com/2009/01/lnr-rules.jpg)